 - Invest in renewable energy for powering your devices

-- Build a Faraday cage and keep a backup of your important devices in it
+- Build a Faraday cage and keep a backup of your essential devices in it

 Stock Up Your Medications Now

-If you require special medications for your disability, you need to stock up on your medications NOW.
-Again, this prepping advice applies to all people and not just those with disabilities.
+If you require particular medications for your disability, you need to stock up on your medications NOW.
+Again, this prepping advice applies to all people, not just those with disabilities.